-- A. Contract principles apply only to Ada 2012 - B. Contract should hold even for unique conditions and corner cases - C Contract principles were first implemented in Ada - D. You cannot be both supplier and client
+- A. Contract principles apply only to newer versions of the language - B. Contract should hold even for unique conditions and corner cases - C Contract principles were first implemented in Ada - D. You cannot be both supplier and client

-- A. Contract principles apply only to Ada 2012 - B. Contract should hold even for unique conditions and corner cases - C Contract principles were first implemented in Ada - D. You cannot be both supplier and client
+- A. Contract principles apply only to newer versions of the language - B. Contract should hold even for unique conditions and corner cases - C Contract principles were first implemented in Ada - D. You cannot be both supplier and client

-- No, but design-by-contract aspects are fully integrated to Ada 2012 design - B. Yes, special case should be included in the contract - C. No, in eiffel, in 1986! - D. No, in fact you are always both, even the Main has a caller!
+- No, but design-by-contract aspects were fully integrated into Ada 2012 - B. Yes, special case should be included in the contract - C. No, in eiffel, in 1986! - D. No, in fact you are always both, even the Main has a caller!